quocdang1998/doxysummary/docs/source/xml_tree.rst

 Generate XML tree
 =================

-The module ``sphinx_doxysummary.xmltree`` is meant for creating a map from item names to their corresponding Doxygen descriptions.
-The result is saved to the module variable ``xml_tree``, which is called when Sphinx parses rst files, in order to retrieve the summary of the item with the name given.
+The module ``sphinx_doxysummary.xmltree`` is used to create a map from item names to their corresponding Doxygen descriptions.
+The result is saved to the module variable ``xml_tree``, which is called when Sphinx parses rst files.

-Note that because function overloading is allowed in C++, the generated map is
+When the summary table is constructed, summaries of the items are retrieved from their Doxygen descriptions stored in the variable.

-one-to-many: a name is mapped to a list of all possible descriptionw sharing the same name.
+Note that because function overloading is allowed in C++, the generated map is one-to-many (i.e. a name is mapped to a list of all possible descriptions sharing the same name).

 .. autosummary::
    :nosignatures: